Utilizing Coupon Codes For Your WordPress Site

 Last but not least, navigate down to the Usage Limits tab.
 Skipping this section will enable customers to use your coupon code repeatedly and indefinitely, which isn’t advisable if you don’t want to over-discount your merchandise.
 You’ll almost never want to leave both fields here blank.

 The first limit you can set is on how many times a specific code can be used.
-For example, setting the usage limit per coupon to 100 means the code would stop working after it’s been applied to customer checkouts 100 times:
+For example, setting the usage limit per coupon to 100 means the code would stop working after it’s been applied to customer checkouts 100 times.

 This is the case regardless of whether the code is used by 100 different people, or by a single person 100 times.
 The limit applies to the coupon, rather than to its users.

-The second limit option prevents a single customer from using the coupon code more than the allowed number of times.
+The second limit option prevents a single customer from using the discount code more than the allowed number of times.
 So, if the usage limit per user is five, any customer with the code could use it five times before the coupon stopped working.
 This is the more common type of usage limit.
 Most of the time you’ll want to use this option, or apply both limits in conjunction.

 Once you’ve specified your usage limits, your coupon code is ready for your customers!
 All you have to do is click on the Publish button to the right, and start promoting your new discount.